one-melange/batteries-included.text-search-embedding-vectors/README.md

-# tutorials.text-search-embedding-vectors
+# batteries-included.text-search-embedding-vectors

-Learn how to create a document search pipeline with embedding vectors.
+Create a document search pipeline with embedding vectors.

+The goal is to be up and running in under 30 minutes, hence why this is part of my "batteries-included" series.

-A small, self-contained tutorial that turns arbitrary documents into a searchable [Qdrant](https://qdrant.tech/) collection: chunk text, embed it (OpenAI or a local model), upsert the vectors, and run semantic search — with incremental re-indexing so unchanged documents are skipped on later runs.
+This is a small, self-contained projects that turns arbitrary documents into a searchable [Qdrant](https://qdrant.tech/) collection: chunk text, embed it (OpenAI or a local model), upsert the vectors, and run semantic search — with incremental re-indexing so unchanged documents are skipped on later runs.

+There are also plenty of knobs you can adjust and play with, helping you see how your search quality and relevance is affected.

 ## How it works